Alangu: Development

 In late August 2023, writer-director S.P.
-Shakthivel who is known for Urumeen (2015) and Payanigal Gavanikkavum (2022) was announced to helm his next project titled Alangu referring to King Raja Raja Chozha's war dog troops.
+Shakthivel who is known for Urumeen (2015) and Payanigal Gavanikkavum (2022) was announced to helm his next project titled Alangu, referring to King Raja Raja Chozha's war dog troops.
 The film stars newcomer Gunanidhi, Kaali Venkat and Chemban Vinod in the lead roles, alongside Appani Sarath, Sreerekhaa, Kotravai,Regin Rose, Shanmugam Muthusamy, Master Ajay, Idhayakumar and others in supporting roles.
 The film is produced by D Sabareesh and politician Anbumani Ramadoss's daughter S.A.
 Sangamithra under their DG Film Company and Magnas Productions respectively.
 The technical crew consists of cinematographer S.Pandikumar, editor San Lokesh and music composer Ajesh.

 Filming

-Several stray dogs were adopted and trained from the film.
+Several stray dogs were adopted and trained for the film.
 Principal photography took place in the forest locations of Attappadi, Idukki, Anaikatti, Kambam, and Theni in a single schedule for 52 days.

 Post-production

 The dubbing process was completed by the end of December 2023, and post-production wrapped in 2023.